alesssia/YAMP/README.md

 Does it seem complicate?
 In the YAMP [wiki](https://github.com/alesssia/YAMP/wiki) there are some tutorials!

-## Using Docker
+## Using Docker or Singularity

-To use the tools made available through the Docker container, one could either pull the pre-built image from [DockerHub](https://hub.docker.com/r/alesssia/yampdocker/), using the following command:
+To use the tools made available through the Docker container within both Docker, one could either pull the pre-built image from [DockerHub](https://hub.docker.com/r/alesssia/yampdocker/), using the following command:

 ```
 docker pull alesssia/yampdocker